 In connection with entering into the Hercules Loan Agreement, the Company paid Hercules \$355 of upfront fees, including closing costs and legal fees associated with entering into the agreement, which were recorded as a debt discount.
 In connection with entering into the Hercules First Amendment, the Company paid \$100 of upfront fees, including closing costs and legal fees associated with entering into the amendment, which were recorded as debt discount.
-The debt discount is reflected as a reduction of the carrying value of long-term debt on the Company's consolidated balance sheet and is being amortized to interest expense over the term of the loan using the effective interest method.

-The Company recognized aggregate interest expense under the Hercules Loan Agreement of \$247 and \$817 during the three and nine months ended December 31, 2020, respectively, which included non-cash interest expense of \$55 and \$181 for the three and nine months ended December 31, 2020, respectively.
-Non-cash interest expense related to the amortization of the debt discount of \$26 and \$82 and the accretion of the final payment of \$29 and \$99 for the three and nine months ended December 31, 2020, respectively.
+The Company recognized aggregate interest expense under the Hercules Loan Agreement of \$0 and \$284 during the three months ended June 30, 2021 and June 30, 2020, respectively, which included non-cash interest expense of \$0 and \$63.
+Non-cash interest expense related to the amortization of the debt discount of \$0 and \$27, and the accretion of the final payment of \$0 and \$36 for the three months ended June 30, 2021 and June 30, 2020, respectively.

-8. Stockholders' equity
+8 Stockholders' equity